 Web 2.0 refers to the democratization of the web through blogs, wikis (such as Wikipedia), photo and video sharing sites like youtube, social spaces like Facebook, and customer reviews on sites like Amazon and yelp, and numerous other applications.
 These allow students access to authentic language (sometimes "authentic" within the specific genre though) and opportunities to collaborate and publish--critically--for an authentic audience, so that they are more fully expressing themselves and developing their second language identities through tasks and activities than in the typical face-to-face classroom with the teacher as primary audience.
 A discussion of Web 2.0 and the concept of "tagging" can be found at http://llt.msu.edu/vol10num2/emerging/default.html.
 See Nik Peachey's introduction to Web 2.0 at http://www.youtube.com/watch?v=NfpkVYXpvyE.
 A CALICO Journal article by Blattner & Fiori (2011) shows how group interactions on social networking sites can be exploited to help students learn pragmatic features: https://journals.equinoxpub.com/index.php/CALICO/article/view/22965/18971.

 Virtual worlds are 3-dimensional online environments where students in the form of projected avatars interact with one another and native speakers as well as with "physical" objects and spaces within the world.
 They are in some ways the descendants of MOOs discussed in Unit 3.
 A number of groups have experimented with language learning in Second Life (www.secondlife.com).
-For an overview see Vance Stevens' article at http://tesl-ej.org/ej39/int.html.
+To date, the promise of virtual environment remains unfulfilled due to both technical issues and to difficulties with getting students to focus on tasks rather than the other affordances of the environment.
+For an early overview see Vance Stevens' article at http://tesl-ej.org/ej39/int.html.

 As Goal 4, Standard 2 of TESOL's Technology Standards for Teachers states: "Language teachers regularly reflect on the intersection of professional practice and technological developments so that they can make informed decisions regarding the use of technology to support language learning and communication."
 That means that the work you have done in this course is only the beginning.
 To be effective as a technology-using language teacher in the future, you will need to view yourself as a lifelong learner in the technology realm.